rhysv96/muval-vue3-problems-test/README.md

 ## Test instructions

 1. Open in your browser to follow the instructions, noting there are two parts to complete.
 2. Save a zip of your revised code.
-Email this along with your responses to: nicole@muval.com.au
+Upload the Zip file to the Google Drive provide in your invitation email.
+Please send any issues to: <nicole@muval.com.au>